Coco-os/FNN-Implementation/README.md

-# FNN Implementation
+# 🧠 Feedforward Neural Network (FNN)

-Implementation of a simple Feedforward Neural Network (FNN) using a modular `Neuron` class.
+Implementation of a modular **Feedforward Neural Network (FNN)** built from individual neurons, supporting both **matrix-based** and **neuron-based** layers.
+Includes full forward propagation, partial backpropagation support, optimizers, and dataset utilities.

 ---

+## Overview

+This project demonstrates a **from-scratch** neural network built using object-oriented Python, emphasizing:

+- Modular design (`Neuron`, `Layer`, `ComplexLayer`, `FeedforwardNetwork`)
+- Extendable backpropagation logic
+- Optimizer support (Adam)
+- Mini-batch training
+- Dataset management and splitting

+---

 ## Classes

+---

 ### Neuron

-The `Neuron` class serves as the fundamental building block of the feedforward neural network.
+The `Neuron` class represents the fundamental processing unit of the network.
-Each neuron performs a weighted sum of its inputs, adds a bias term, applies an activation function, and produces an output value.
+Each neuron computes a weighted sum of its inputs, adds a bias, applies an activation function, and produces an output value.

 ---

-### Initialization Parameters
+#### **Initialization Parameters**

 | Parameter             | Type                       | Description                                                                    |
 | --------------------- | -------------------------- | ------------------------------------------------------------------------------ |